 Image: Courtesy of Kausik Si.

-The conclusion?
-That local activation of CPEB to a prion-like state at a stimulated synapse in some way facilitates long-term synaptic changes associated with memory storage.
+Based on these and other findings, Si hypothesized that local activation of CPEB to a prion-like state at a stimulated synapse in some way facilitates long-term synaptic changes associated with memory storage.

 While Si's early experiments were conducted with Aplysia, a model system for learning and memory, Si and collaborators also determined that CPEB was expressed in the memory epicenter, the hippocampus, of mice.